amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

 Hi - you can call me Anthony.
 I started my PhD in Fall 2020 at Carnegie Mellon University.
 I am in the [Algorithms, Combinatorics, and Optimizatino (ACO) program](https://aco.math.cmu.edu/).
-I am very fortunate to be advised by the wonderful [Professor Willem-Jan van Hoeve](https://www.cmu.edu/tepper/faculty-and-research/faculty-by-area/profiles/van-hoeve-willem-jan.html).
+I am very fortunate to be advised by the wonderful [Willem-Jan van Hoeve](https://www.cmu.edu/tepper/faculty-and-research/faculty-by-area/profiles/van-hoeve-willem-jan.html).
 I was recently awarded an NSF GRFP!

 I can breakdown my research interests into methodologies and applications.
 For methodologies, I study Combinatorial Optimization, Integer Programming, and Dynamic Programming (Decision Diagrams).
 For applications, I study Graph Coloring, Scheduling, and Vehicle Routing Problems.